 Skip to Main Content

-LaTeX for Publications: Creating a Bibliography with BibTex
+LaTeX for Publications: Creating a Bibliography with BibTeX

 BibTeX allows you to create a bibliography as a separate file.
 It also gives you greater control over the bibliography.
 It's really not much more difficult than a bibliography contained within your document.
 A full explanation of BibTeX can be found online in the LaTeX wikibook.
+Another good resource is the article by Claus O. Wilke: "How to not mess up your bibliographies with Bibtex."

 BibTex files can be used with LaTeX documents, whether created with Overleaf or with some other editor.
 Using BibTex gives you increased control over how your bibliography will look.
 You can also use citation features of databases to produce the BibTex entries for you to simply copy/paste into your bibliography.